benjaminbolbrinker/pyiets/docs/source/installation.rst

 Installation
 ============
-This program requires Turbomole_ :cite:`turbomole2010development` and ARTAIOS_ :cite:`deffner2009artaios` to be properly installed on your machine.
+This program requires either Turbomole_ :cite:`turbomole2010development` or Gaussian_ :cite:`g16`, and ARTAIOS_ :cite:`deffner2009artaios` to be properly installed on your machine.
-PyIETS is tested with Turbomole_ version 7.1 and ARTAIOS_ version 2.0 (commit 52acf116fee5a3c651760cd3c5ee6f127c1df40b)
+PyIETS is tested with Turbomole_ version 7.1, Gaussian_ 09 and ARTAIOS_ version 2.0 (commit 52acf116fee5a3c651760cd3c5ee6f127c1df40b)

 For installing this package simply type: